Lidia-LP/Lidia-LP.github.io/_posts/2020-06-11-The Vanishing Half.md

 hidden: true
 ---

-Review coming on 11 Jun 2020
+This book will be published by Brown Book Group UK on 11 Jun 2020.
+My review will be coming two weeks before publication date.